WarriorsSami/opencv-labs/README.md

 # opencv-labs
-Computer Vision projects implemented using OpenCV and Keras in Python
+Computer Vision projects implemented using OpenCV, Tkinter and Keras in Python